Ground cover plants are extremely useful in landscaping.

 Perfect for Zones 3 to 8, most prefer shade and rich, damp soil.
 Heights vary, with some reaching over two feet.

 Nature Hills offers H. sieboldiana ‘Elegans’ available in one-gallon containers.

 8. Horned Violet (Viola cornuta)

 Horned violets are annuals with green, rounded leaves, and scented two-toned blossoms in shades of purple and blue that bloom from April through June.
 They are perennials in temperate climates.

-Reaching from 6 to 8 inches in height, creeping horned violets are suitable for zones 6 to 11.
+Reaching from six to eight inches in height, creeping horned violets are suitable for Zones 6 to 11.
 They require average soil and moisture, and do best in full sun to part shade.